habibamurtaza/My-Python-Projects/README.md

 Guess the Number - A game where the computer generates a random number, and the user has to guess the number within a certain number of attempts.
 The game provides hints and feedback to help the user make their guesses.

+Currency.py - A Python program that performs currency conversion.
+It allows users to input an amount in one currency and converts it to another currency based on the current exchange rate.

+Hypotenuse.py - A Python program that calculates the hypotenuse of a right-angled triangle.
+Users can input the lengths of the two shorter sides, and the program uses the Pythagorean theorem to calculate the length of the hypotenuse.

+Magic8.py - A Python program that simulates a Magic 8-Ball.
+It randomly generates and displays answers to yes-or-no questions.
+Users can input their questions, and the program provides a random response, as if consulting a Magic 8-Ball.

+pH_Levels.py - A Python program that determines the pH level of a substance.
+Users can input the pH value, and the program provides information on whether the substance is acidic, neutral, or alkaline, based on predefined pH ranges.

 # Getting Started
 To use these Python projects, follow these simple steps: